linusghanadan/linusghanadan/README.md

 I received a Bachelor’s degree in 2023 (B.S. in Environmental Economics from the University of Maryland) and a Master’s degree in 2024 (M.S. in Environmental Data Science from the Bren School at UC Santa Barbara).

-The portfolio of projects listed below doesn't include my post-graduation self-guided projects, so feel free to check out my public repositories for my most recent work!
-Reach out if you would like to connect!
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/linus-ghanadan/) if you would like to connect!

 <h1 align="center"> Data Science Portfolio</h1>